 Many of these congenital birth defects are explained by a multifactorial threshold model.
 This assumes that the gene defects for multifactorial traits are normally distributed within the population, with most individuals having too few of them to cause disease.
-Thus pathological condition will not arise unless there is a genetic liability present that is significant enough to push them past the threshold and move them into the affected range.
+Thus, the pathological condition will not arise unless there is a genetic liability present that is significant enough to push them past the threshold and into the affected range.

-Polygenic and environmental factors contribute significantly to chronic, non-communicable diseases such as coronary heart disease, cancer, diabetes mellitus, asthma, gout, schizophrenia and osteoporosis.
-A genetic component to the disease contributes a certain percent (for schizophrenia it is estimated to be approximately 70%), but no single gene is responsible.
+Polygenic and environmental factors contribute significantly to chronic, non-communicable diseases such as coronary heart disease, cancer, diabetes mellitus, asthma, gout, schizophrenia, and osteoporosis.
+A genetic component to the disease contributes a certain percent (in schizophrenia, for example, it is estimated to be approximately 70%), but no single gene is responsible.

-Important concept in the multifactorial genetic disorders is the quantitative trait locus, which is used to map polygenic traits measurable in some quantitative manner.
-Therefore complex characteristics such as height (normal trait) or diabetes (abnormal trait) are contributed to by a myriad of different genes found on different chromosomes, with an additional effect of the environment.
+An important concept in multifactorial genetic disorders is the quantitative trait locus, which is used to map polygenic traits measurable in some quantitative manner.
+Therefore, complex characteristics such as height (normal trait) or diabetes (abnormal trait) are contributed to by a myriad of different genes found on different chromosomes, with additional effects from the environment.

 Counseling for multifactorial disorders

-A number of factors can influence the recurrence risk in multifactorial disorders, which should be taken into account when counseling.
+A number of factors can influence the recurrence risk in multifactorial disorders, which should be taken into account during genetic counseling.
 In general, the recurrence risk is slightly greater for consanguineous parents when compared to those who are unrelated.
-In other words, multifactorial disorders show a slightly increased incidence in the offspring of consanguineous parents, although not nearly as striking as for autosomal recessive disorders.
+In other words, multifactorial disorders show a slightly increased incidence in the offspring of consanguineous parents, although this incidence is not nearly as striking as autosomal recessive disorders.

-If the proband (the first affected family member) is severely affected, then risks to close relatives are greater than if the proband is only mildly affected.
-If there is more than one affected close relatives, the risks for other relatives are significantly increased.
+If the proband, which is defined as the first affected family member, is severely affected, then the risks to close relatives are greater than if the proband is only mildly affected.
+If there is more than one affected close relative, the risks for other relatives are significantly increased.

 When the disorder in question is more commonly found in one sex, there is a tendency for recurrence risks to be greater for relatives of the less commonly affected sex.
-The threshold is often different for men and women for some diseases (e.g. pyloric stenosis affects boys five times more often affected than girls, while congenital dislocation of the hip is about seven times more frequent in women than men).
+The threshold is often different for men and women for some diseases.
+For example, pyloric stenosis affects boys five times more often than girls, whereas congenital dislocation of the hip is about seven times more frequent in women than in men.